Jerusalem Legal Aid and Human Rights Center (JLAC)

 |In their own words||“Since its inception over 40 years ago, the Jerusalem Legal Aid and Human Rights Center (JLAC) has formed a specific and specialized niche for itself; that of rendering legal aid to vulnerable communities in combating human rights violations.”|

-- In Core Donors” include: Ireland, Bread for the World (Germany), Human Rights and International Humanitarian Law Secretariat (joint funding from Sweden, Switzerland, Denmark and the Netherlands), Catholic Agency for Overseas Development (CAFOD), and UNDP.
-“Project-Based Donors” include: Norwegian Refugee Council, Australia, Germany, and the Welfare Association.
-(See tables below for detailed funding information based on information published on website and in 2013/2015 financial reports.)
+- According to its website, “Core Donors” include: Ireland, Bread for the World (Germany), Human Rights and International Humanitarian Law Secretariat (joint funding from Sweden, Switzerland, Denmark and the Netherlands), Catholic Agency for Overseas Development (CAFOD), and UNDP.
+“Project-Based Donors” include: Australia, Germany, Norwegian Refugee Council, and the Welfare Association.
+(See tables below for detailed funding information based on information published in annual reports and in financial reports.)

 - JLAC is highly active in promoting BDS campaigns, lobbying international bodies, and utilizing highly inflammatory rhetoric.

 - Describes itself as “a key and major player in certain interventions; undertaking pro-bono legal cases related to house demolition, forced displacement, land confiscation, and more recently settler violence… more recently, [JLAC] has coupled its legal aid rendered to individuals with; public interest cases, legal reform, community awareness, advocacy, among other interventions.”